armourcraft/Crossbar/README.md

 Warming!
 Not all 2040 rails are made the same.
 If you source 2040 rails that have holes too large for M5 screws, please use the STLs in the "M6_Rails" folder, as they are designed for the larger M6 screw size.
 The length of the screw will remain the same.

 ### BOM
-The BOM is currently under development and will be released here once finished.
+The BOM is still under development but is available on Google Sheets: [Crossbar BOM](https://docs.google.com/spreadsheets/d/1aKsuqmhp_ut951kFGuT7j_JkIwcnRpiDSIrPFC0hjxc/edit?usp=sharing)

 ### User Mods
 Once the community around this printer grows, I'm sure there will be several users modding it.
 Those user mods will be located in the [Mods](https://github.com/armourcraft/Crossbar/tree/main/Mods) directory.